SCADASolve/CASE/README.md

 ## License

-This project is licensed under the GPLv3 License.
+This project is licensed under the GPLv3 License for non-commercial use, for commercial use, please see https://scadasolve.com/case/licensing for details.
 See the [LICENSE](LICENSE) file for details.